 This Autumnal spiced plum smoothie is super-tasty and dairy-free too.
 If you want to use up leftover plums from your tree, then this is a quick and easy solution.

 In this article – we share an apple and plum smoothie recipe that’s dairy-free and suitable for vegans.

 Plums might not be the first fruit you think of when it comes to smoothies, but their juicy flesh and sweet flavour actually make them ideal.

 Plums are usually in season between August and September.
 You can tell the super-ripe ones because they’re soft to the touch and fragrant too.

-It’s really important that you use fully ripe plums in this smoothie, since they can be too sharp if they haven’t yet ripened.
-And sharp plums totally ruins the flavour (unless you’re one of those hardcore fruit eaters that enjoys the bitterness of grapefruit, in which you case you may actually prefer unripe plums, you crazy coconut…)
+It’s really important that you use fully ripe plums in this smoothie since they’ll be too sharp if they haven’t yet ripened.
+And sharp plums totally ruin the flavour.
+Unless you’re one of those hardcore fruit eaters that enjoys the bitterness of grapefruit.
+In which you case you may actually prefer unripe plums, you crazy coconut…

 Plums are low in calories with just 30 per fruit, yet each one contains around 10% of your daily vitamin C requirement.
-In this smoothie we blend them with apple, so the whole thing is packed with even more vitamin C and dietary fibre.
+In this smoothie, we blend them with apples so it’s packed with even more vitamin C and dietary fibre.